goivvy/simple-backend-reindexer/README.md

 Important: reindex process might take some time and your window might time out.
 Ask your server support team to increase a server timeout.

 ![goivvyllc-indexer-warning](https://github.com/goivvy/simple-backend-reindexer/assets/1328492/f48b8123-bc50-4d14-9e5c-01b04c419606)

+If you have a question or a feature request - [contact a developer](https://www.goivvy.com).